dotintent/BEAM-Framework/README.md

 Current version is: 0.9

-REMARK: versions below 1.0 should be concidered as experimental & non-stable, you're using it on your own risk ;)
+REMARK: versions below 1.0 should be concidered as experimental & non-stable, you're using it on your own risk, especially on production environments ;)

+### v0.9.1

+Minor bugfixing and improvements.

+Ansible engine version used:  v2.2.0.0-1

 ### v0.9

 First released version.
 Experimental & unstable - some things may unexpectedly change ;)

-Ansible engine version used by BEAM Framework:  v2.2.0.0-1
+Ansible engine version used:  v2.2.0.0-1

 ## Credits